-This document explains the recommended checklist items to review when transitioning from one Hardware Stage to another, for both design and verification stages.
-It is expected that the items in each stage (D1, V1, etc) are completed.
+This document explains the recommended checklist items to review when transitioning from one Development Stage to another, for design, verification, and software device interface function (DIF) stages.
+It is expected that the items in each stage (D1, V1, S1, etc) are completed.

-For a transition from D0 to D1, the following items are expected be completed.
+For a transition from D0 to D1, the following items are expected to be completed.

-Unit is able to be instantiated and bound in top level RTL.
-The unit must not break top level functionality such as propagating X through TL-UL interface, continuously asserting the interrupts, or creating undesired TL-UL transactions.
+The unit is able to be instantiated and connected in top level RTL files.
+The design must compile and elaborate cleanly without errors.
+The unit must not break top level functionality such as propagating X through TL-UL interfaces, continuously asserting alerts or interrupts, or creating undesired TL-UL transactions.

 All the outputs of the IP have

-Lint run setup, compiles and runs.
-It is acceptable to have lint errors and warnings at this stage.
+A lint flow is setup which compiles and runs.
+It is acceptable to have lint warnings at this stage.

-Any new features added since D1 are documented, reviewed with DV/SW/FPGA.
+Any new features added since D1 are documented and reviewed with DV/SW/FPGA.

 Feature requests for this IP version are frozen at this time.